Python notes - XML and HTML

 is a python binding for the libxml C library.

-not standard library, but installed on most systems
+not standard library, but installed on many systems

-the libxml wrapping itself is more minimal, but it added an etree-like interface, lxml.etree, which is actually more capable than (c)ElementTree(verify)
+the libxml wrapping itself is more minimal, but it also adds an etree-like interface, lxml.etree, which is actually more capable than (c)ElementTree(verify)

 ElementTree